konradzdeb/extraInserts/README.md

 Description
 -----------

-The purpose of this trival package is to offer a set of conveniance functions inserting various pipes and operators so those can be conveniently linked to keyboard shortcuts in RStudio.
+The purpose of this trivial package is to offer a set of convenience functions inserting various pipes and operators so those can be conveniently linked to keyboard shortcuts in RStudio.